MateuSai/MateuSai.github.io/godot/_posts/2022-01-11-seek-and-avoid-steerings.md

 <!--more-->

-But befeore, I want to send special thanks to beasty for making [the art](https://senukahws.itch.io/grassanddirt){:target="_blank"}, thanks bro!
+But before, I want to send special thanks to beasty for making [the art](https://senukahws.itch.io/grassanddirt){:target="_blank"}, thanks bro!

 We will start with the seek behaviour, the most simple.
 We will apply a force to move the velocity vector to face the target position.
 Open your character script and add a new Vector2  variable called velocity and store the maximum velocity of the character in a variable with the name “max_speed”.
 Also, store the maximum steering in a variable too, it has to be small because we will be adding the steering to the velocity every frame.